Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Channel Dynamics

 \subsection{The broken fibre}

-We prove our claim by presenting an extreme example, based on the optical fiber discussed in the quote {from Ref.~\cite{castro2018dynamics}.} The particles which make up the physical constituents of the fibre will have a state described by some vector in an extremely large Hilbert space.
+We prove our claim by presenting an extreme example based on the optical fibre discussed in the quote {from Ref.~\cite{castro2018dynamics}.} The particles which make up the physical constituents of the fibre will have a state described by some vector in an extremely large Hilbert space.
+(For the purpose of this paper, we only need the fact that in principle, one could write such a \textit{{microstate}}, even though this is not achievable for any practical purposes.
+We do not need to consider any thermodynamical description of the fibre in terms of coarse-grained degrees of freedom.
+Therefore, we can leverage the reversibility of unitary quantum mechanics and do not encounter any irreversibilities arising from thermodynamic considerations.)
 To simplify this analysis, however, we will work within a 2D subspace spanned by two particular states of interest.
 These two states are `perfect', denoted by $\ket{\mathrm{p}}$, and `broken', denoted by $\ket{\mathrm{b}}$.
 The state $\ket{\mathrm{p}}$ describes the arrangement of the particles such that the fibre is working perfectly, that is, such that it implements the identity channel $\mathcal{I}$.
 In contrast, $\ket{\mathrm{b}}$ describes the arrangement of the particles where, for example, the fibre has broken in two, in which case the fibre would implement the totally depolarising channel $\mathcal{D}$.
-Now, there are clearly reversible dynamics which transform us continually and reversibly from one arrangement to the other.
-Consider the Hamiltonian: \beq H = \ket{\mathrm{p}}\!\bra{\mathrm{b}} + \ket{\mathrm{b}}\!\bra{\mathrm{p}}\,, \eeq such that the time evolution of a state of the fibre is described by the unitary \beq U(t)=e^{itH}\,, \eeq which maps the state $\ket{\mathrm{p}}$ to $\ket{\mathrm{b}}$ in time $\pi/2$.
+Now, there are clearly reversible dynamics which transform us continually and reversibly from one arrangement to the other. ({{Notice} that here, we are considering a unitary evolution of a system which comprises all the constituents of the physical implementation of the fibre.
+The state of this system specifies all that is to know about its quantum mechanical description.
+We are never considering a thermodynamic description of the system with its corresponding macrostate.}) Consider the following Hamiltonian: \beq H = \ket{\mathrm{p}}\!\bra{\mathrm{b}} + \ket{\mathrm{b}}\!\bra{\mathrm{p}}\,, \eeq such that the time evolution of a state of the fibre is described by the unitary \beq U(t)=e^{itH}\,, \eeq which maps the state $\ket{\mathrm{p}}$ to $\ket{\mathrm{b}}$ in time $\pi/2$.

 Let us now consider what this means for the description of the channel.
-At time $0$ we would describe the channel by the identity channel $\mathcal{I}$, whilst at time $t=\pi/2$ we would describe this as the totally depolarising channel $\mathcal{D}$.
-There is nothing particularly pathological about this example, save for, how such a Hamiltonian describing the natural evolution of a system would be implemented.
+At time $0$, we would describe the channel by the identity channel $\mathcal{I}$, whilst at time $t=\pi/2$, we would describe this as the totally depolarising channel $\mathcal{D}$.
+There is nothing particularly pathological about this example, save for how such a Hamiltonian describing the natural evolution of a system would be implemented.